-Sauce Senbei vs Shoyu (Soy Sauce) Senbei crackers
+Sauce Senbei vs. Shoyu (Soy Sauce) Senbei Crackers

-“Senbei (煎餅, せんべい)” is a traditional Japanese cracker made of non-glutinous rice called “Uruchi Mai (うるち米)” that has been steamed, pounded, stretched and molded, dried, and baked.
+Senbei (煎餅/せんべい) is a traditional Japanese cracker made from non-glutinous rice called Uruchi Mai (うるち米), first steamed, then pounded, molded, dried, and baked or grilled.

-Sauce Senbei vs Shoyu (Soy Sauce) Senbei
+Sauce Senbei vs. Shoyu Senbei

-What I bought today, “Sauce Senbei (ソースせんべい)” is one of them, but what kind of sauce is used for the crackers?
+What I bought today, Sauce Senbei (ソースせんべい), is among them, but what kind of sauce is prepared for the crackers?
 Further, what is the difference between Sauce Senbei and Shoyu or Soy Sauce Senbei?

 Shoyu Senbei (醤油せんべい)

-First off, Shoyu Senbei is the most common Senbei variety made of non-glutinous Uruchi rice, brushed with soy sauce, as “Shoyu (醤油)” is the Japanese word for soy sauce.
+First, Shoyu Senbei is the most common Senbei variety made from non-glutinous Uruchi rice, brushed with soy sauce, as Shoyu (醤油) is the Japanese word for soy sauce.

 Sauce Senbei (ソースせんべい)